Where does KOTAI ship?

 Almost any steel can be made sharp but only high-carbon steel - such as the Japanese 440C used by KOTAI - can be tempered to the hardness necessary to keep its edge through sustained use.
 With an >HRC (Rockwell hardness) of 60, KOTAI knives maintain a razor-sharp edge through an impressive amount of cutting, slicing, chopping, and mincing.

 Poorly-made and dull knives are dangerous.
 Not only will they “crush” your food instead of effortlessly slicing through it, they could also cause accidents.
 In fact, you will need to apply more force to cut through food and the blade could slip and cut your fingers.
 Excessive strain caused by poor sharpness or lack of balance can further cause wrist injury.

-A “cheap” knife will end up costing you more in the long run, because it can break or turn dull.
-Low quality steel will not keep a sharp edge no matter how many hours you waste on sharpening, and you will end up having to buy a new knife every year or so.
+A “cheap” knife will end up costing you more in the long run, because it may break or turn dull.
+Low quality steel will not keep a sharp edge no matter how many hours you waste on sharpening, and you may end up having to buy a new knife every year or so.

-Tsuchime (hammered in Japanese) is a traditional Japanese knife-making method in which the blade is given a distinctive texture through repeated hammering.
+"Tsuchime" (槌目), meaning hammered in Japanese, is a traditional knife-making method in which the blade is given a distinctive texture through repeated hammering.

 This texture helps prevent the food being sliced from sticking to the blade, because it creates pockets of air between the blade and slices of food.

 Having rounds of potatoes or carrots sticking to the blade can make kitchen worktops messy and cooking less enjoyable.
 For faster and more precise cooking, more and more Japanese and Western chefs are adopting tsuchime blades.